 I recently did this with my Facebook group and was surprised by the answers I received.
 And it gave me TONS of ideas and content to work on.
-In fact, thanks to the feedback, I am now creating a free 5 day email challenge to help bloggers and entrepreneurs come up with a freebie to offer and start collecting emails addresses.
+In fact, thanks to the feedback, I created a free 5 day email challenge to help bloggers and entrepreneurs come up with a freebie to offer and start collecting emails addresses.

 Before that poll, this idea NEVER even entered my mind.

 What kind of Facebook Group should you start?

 You have two basic options here: a free community or a paid community.
 A third option is a temporary “pop-up” group.

 This post is focused on free community groups but I will touch how you can use a paid and “pup-up” group briefly below.